MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros doesn't have significant, has a list of Transactions instead of a sketch, and doesn't have packets.
+- Meros doesn't have significant, sketchSalt, or packets.
+It does have a list of Transactions where it should have a sketch.
 - Meros doesn't check that newly archived Merit Holders' Merit is greater than significant
 - Meros allows mentioning previously unmentioned predecessors with their successor.
 - Meros allows mentioning Transactions which compete with old Transactions.